 Regulatory Flexibility Program

-Are you a small business owner concerned about how a regulatory proposal might affect your business?
-The Office of Regulatory Flexibility works with business organizations and groups to determine ways to make rules more flexible, cost effective or less restrictive.
-In some instances, small businesses may be exempted from compliance completely.
+If you are a small business owner concerned about regulatory proposals that might affect your business, the Regulatory Flexibility Program works with business organizations and groups to determine ways to make rules more flexible, cost effective or less restrictive.
+In some instances, small businesses may be exempted from compliance altogether.

-The Office of Regulatory Flexibility is housed in the Business Information Center and serves as an ombudsman for small businesses.
-The office staff reviews every rule that state agencies propose and distributes information about these rules to the small business community.
-The feedback from the small business community is then sent for consideration to the Joint Committee on Administrative Rules (JCAR), a bi-partisan legislative oversight committee that is authorized to conduct systematic reviews of administrative rules promulgated by state agencies.
+The Program is housed in the Business Information Center and serves as an ombudsman for small businesses.
+Staff reviews every rule that state agencies propose and distributes information about these rules to the small business community.
+Feedback from the community is then sent for consideration to the Joint Committee on Administrative Rules (JCAR), a bi-partisan legislative oversight committee that is authorized to conduct systematic reviews of administrative rules promulgated by state agencies.

 Register Your Complaint

-In registering your complaint, be sure to provide as much information as possible, including the name of the state administrative rule or guideline, the name of the administering agency.
+In registering your complaint, be sure to provide as much information as possible, including the name of the state administrative rule or guideline, and the name of the administering agency.
 Please address your complaint to existing state administrative rules.
-Factors to consider:
+Factors to consider include:

-If you have specific questions about state rules and regulations, please contact Katy Khayyat, Department of Commerce and Economic Opportunity at (217) 785-8020 or Katy.Khayyat@Illinois.gov.
+If you have specific questions about state rules and regulations, please contact Katy Khayyat, Illinois Department of Commerce, at 217.785.8020 or Katy.Khayyat@Illinois.gov.

 Small Business Connection Newsletter